SCLP Visiting Fellows Programme

 The Surrey Centre for Law and Philosophy currently has fourteen regular research fellows, making it one of the largest concentrations of professional legal philosophers in the world.
 A Visiting Fellow may participate fully in all activities of the Centre, having multiple opportunities to share ideas and exchange draft papers, in addition to the formal lecture delivery mentioned above.
 The Centre has a very active schedule, hosting approximately eighteen talks per year in addition to three or four workshops focused on particular topics of interest to fellows.

 Applicants should provide one piece of published work, a detailed CV, and an abstract (not to exceed 300 words) of a project they envision developing while in residence.
-These should be emailed to email@example.com before 15 January 2019.
+These should be emailed to Dr. Hrafn Asgeirsson at email@example.com before 15 January 2020.
 A committee of three regular fellows will assess applications primarily for fit with interests of regular fellows.
 As those interests change, applicants unsuccessful in a given year are encouraged to reapply when and if they are available at a later date.

-Any requests for further information can be directed to the Director of the Visiting Fellows Programme, Dr Kenneth Ehrenberg at firstname.lastname@example.org.
+Any requests for further information can be directed to Dr. Hrafn Asgeirsson, co-director of the Centre, at firstname.lastname@example.org.

 Current and Past Fellows